 Swirl a dash of absinthe in a chilled cocktail glass to coat it, then dump out any excess liqueur.

 In a cocktail shaker filled with ice cubes, pour the gin, orange juice, and grenadine.

 Garnish with an orange slice or a burnt orange peel.

 Serve and enjoy!

 The Story of the Monkey Gland

 The monkey gland is not the typical drink name and its origin is, well, interesting to say the least.

 In his 1922 "Harry's ABC of Mixing Cocktails" book, Harry McElhone (owner of Harry's New York Bar in Paris) took credit for the invention of the monkey gland.
 He also claims that the name was inspired by the 1920s experiments of one Serge Voronoff.

 This was well before the time of Viagra and it's many male enhancement counterparts and Voronoff was experimenting with various implants.
 The most famous of these was the grafting of monkey testicle tissue (or monkey glands) to human testicles.

-Voronoff was well-known for this rather shocking technique and over time he received a considerable amount of ridicule for it and died in near obscurity in the 1950's.
-Read more about Voronoff at: Science Vault: Monkey to Human Testicle Transplant.
+Voronoff became well-known for this rather shocking technique.
+Over time, he received a considerable amount of ridicule for it as well.
+He died in near obscurity in the 1950s.